Bridge Shelter

 - Other services: Work opportunities, education, animal care/clinics and severe weather shelter

-How much would the bridge shelter cost?
+How much will the bridge shelter cost?

 Estimated costs

-Where would the bridge shelter go?
+Where will the bridge shelter go?

 After researching several potential properties, the City has identified one that could work well for a bridge shelter.